nbuckley96/OEAS-895-Capstone-Beam-CP-Project/README.md

 This project was built at an attempt to estimate beam attenuation from chlorophyll fluorescence in the upper water column to use as another potential proxy for phytoplankton biomass.

-The packages used in this project can be found beamcp_chl.yml file
+The packages used in this project can be found beamcp_chl.yml file The following packages were installed in this conda environment:
+* Pandas
+* Numpy
+* Matplotlib
+* Seaborn
+* Cartopy
+* CMOcean

 # Data